1980s: rise of console & PC gaming

 As social network gained global acceptance, intrepid game developers started seeing new way to sell their games, as well as new ways to make money from gaming.
 In 2009, Zynga released FarmVille as a Flash game for the Facebook social network.
 While players can tend to their own farm without paying Zynga, certain items to make the farms grow faster can be purchased with real-world money from Zynga.
 It was a clever trick that quickly earned Zynga millions of Dollars from its large pool of players.

 In 2009, Prototype was released by Radical on multi-platform.
 The game was ground breaking in the number of ways the player can choose to resolve a challenge.
 Say the hero is confronted by an enemy.
 There are multiple ways to resolve the situation: punch the enemy to obliteration, pick up the enemy and throw him/her away, grab gun and shoot at the enemy, grab a car or building Air Conditioning unit and throw at the enemy, eat the enemy (yes, eat), steal tank and shoot or crush the enemy, steal helicopter and shoot at the enemy, ask nearby military personnel to shoot at the enemy, or just run away or even up a building to escape.
+Another multi-platform game was released in the following year, Obsidian‘s Fallout: New Vegas.
+In the game, the player, alongside a small group of companions, try to survive in a lawless post-apocalyptic wasteland filled with multiple competing factions, carefully choosing which ones to ally with and which ones to fight.

 In 2011, PopCap, one of the pioneer of browser-based Flash games, was acquired by Electronic Arts.
 It marked the passing of an era where stand-alone browser games were losing their appeal to social browser games.
 In 2012, King released an unexpected social game megahit: Candy Crush Saga.
 Following basically the same money making strategy as FarmVille, King was quickly able to rake up more than 1 billion Dollars in annual revenue from this very simple game.
 King also made another move which is quickly becoming the norm: to merge social gaming platform with smartphone and tablet gaming platform by releasing the same game on all those platforms